-- □ The AC circuit breaker must be correctly rated and mounted.

-- □ The product must be correctly mounted.

-- □ All cables must be correctly connected.
+- □ The AC circuit breaker must be correctly rated and mounted. - \Box The inverter must be correctly mounted. - □ All cables must be correctly connected.

 - 1. Switch on the AC circuit breaker. - 2.
 Turn the DC load-break switch of the inverter to position I.